greg-raven/Impeachment-Chronicles/_posts/2024-02-13-cia-targeted-trump.md

 - Victor Nava
 ---

-The US Intelligence Community asked foreign spy agencies to surveil 26 associates of Donald Trump in the run-up to the 2016 election, which triggered the allegations that the former president's campaign had been colluding with Russia, according to a report.
+The U.S. Intelligence Community asked foreign spy agencies to surveil 26 associates of Donald Trump in the run-up to the 2016 election, which triggered the allegations that the former president's campaign had been colluding with Russia, according to a report.

 Former CIA Director John Brennan identified and presented the targets to the US's intelligence-sharing partners in the so-called "Five Eyes" agencies --- the intelligence-gathering organizations in the US, United Kingdom, Canada, Australia and New Zealand --- according to a report published Monday on Michael Shellenberger's Public Substack.